leandropsno/server/README.md

 * `N` is the maximum number of parallel HTTP requests the server will be able to process;
 * `port` is the number of an available port on your machine, from which you'll be receiving HTTP requests and sending HTTP responses.
 * `logfile` is the path to a log file, in which the HTTP requests and response headers will be logged.

+To stop execution, just send an interruption signal (Ctrl+C).